-The Department of Sociology, Anthropology, and Criminology offers a formal Criminology MA.
+The Department of Sociology and Criminology offers a formal Criminology MA.
 The Criminology MA is designed to meet the clear and growing demand for highly qualified personnel in criminology.
 The program prepares students for research and leadership roles in related industry fields and academia.

 The program will provide students with an opportunity to acquire, through coursework and thesis research, seminars and networking, academic and professional knowledge in the multi-faceted areas of crime, security, social justice and related subjects.
 The program develops applied research skills that will enable students to become independent research investigators capable of disseminating knowledge and research results through their engagement in criminal justice and related fields.

 The MA thesis project emphasizes student training and the development of research competencies and skills demanded of criminology professionals.
 It will enable graduates to review, problem-solve, report on, and disseminate current research in terms relevant to various policy stakeholders within the field and to develop ideas, propositions, and plans to redress concerns related to criminology.
 The Criminology MA aims to foster excellence in areas that are at the forefront of research and innovation within criminology.
 The program provides students the necessary research tools and facilities for their intellectual development within a scholarly, dynamic, and collaborative research environment.